 3. Forewarning models for aphid

-Looking to the correlation matrix between aphid population and different weather parameters, none of the weather parameters had significant correlation with aphid population.
-So, linear regression analysis could not be performed under invalid case.
-The pest development and multiplication is directly dependent on temperature of the environment.
+Examining the correlation matrix between aphid population and various weather parameters, none of the weather parameters showed a significant correlation with aphid population.
+Therefore, linear regression analysis could not be performed under invalid case.
+Pest development and multiplication are directly dependent on temperature.
 The pest population is not always linear with the environmental conditions (particularly temperature) because their population is fluctuated over time.
-The population of aphid was found to increase with an increase in maximum temperature (Tmax) up to 30.0 °C, thereafter the population was found to decrease gradually with further increased in temperature.
-Therefore, non linear regression equation was developed with Tmax to predict the pest population.
-The third order polynomial model was fitted in pest population with Tmax which explained 70.1% variability in the aphid population (Table 6).
+The aphid population was observed to rising maximum temperature (Tmax) up to 30.0 °C, thereafter, the population was gradually decreased with further increased in temperature.
+Therefore, a non linear regression equation was developed with Tmax to predict pest population.
+The third order polynomial model was fitted in pest population with Tmax which explained 70.1% of the variability in aphid population (Table 6).
 The non linear relationship between Tmax and aphid population is graphically presented in Figure 5.

 Figure 5: Nonlinear relationship between aphid population and maximum temperature